Introductory activities

 • How does this help Silvey achieve his purpose?

-• Discuss those values with a partner.
+3. Discuss your lists with a partner.

-• How does context influence these responses?
+5. How does context influence our responses?

-(ACELA1566) (ACELT1639) (EN5-6C)
+Version 8.4: (ACELA1566) (ACELT1639)

 Charlie

-• Consider the rhythm of prose on page 11 beginning from the last paragraph ‘And I believe’.
-Trace the use of anaphora of ‘I would … I would … I would never …’ and reflect with students on the relationship of diction and the voice of Charlie in this passage.
-Photocopy this page for students and have them white out the words after the sentence stems where Charlie says ‘I would/would never’.
-Discuss how this phrasing both visually and metaphorically represents Charlie in his following of Jasper, showing the transition from innocence to knowledge.
+• Consider the rhythm of the paragraph that runs over pp. 11–12.
+Trace the use of anaphora and reflect on the relationship between diction and Charlie’s voice in this passage.
+Have students copy the paragraph into their workbooks and white out the words after the sentence stems ‘I would’ and ‘I would never’.
+Discuss how this phrasing conveys Charlie’s decision to follow Jasper, both literally and symbolically, and illustrates his transition from innocence to knowledge.

-(ACELT1639) (ACELT1640) (ACELT1641) (EN5-3B)
+Version 8.4: (ACELT1639) (ACELT1640) (ACELT1641)

 Jasper

 ‘See, everyone here’s afraid of something and nuthin.
 This town, that’s how they live, and they don’t even know it.
 They stick to what they know, what they bin told.
-They don’t unnerstand that it’s just a choice you make.’
-I raise my head and look Jasper in the eye.
-‘I mean, I know people have always bin afraid of me.
+They don’t unnerstand that it’s just a choice you make. … I mean, I know people have always bin afraid of me.
 Kids specially, but old people too.
 Wary.
 They reckon I’m just half an animal with half a vote.
 That I’m no good.
 And I always used to think, why?
 They don’t even know me.
 Nobody does.
 It never made sense.
 But then I realised, that’s exactly why.
 That’s all it is.
 It’s so stupid, Charlie.
-But it means I don’t hate them anymore’ (p.
-30).
+But it means I don’t hate them anymore.’

 But aside from that, I trust him.
 I really do.
 And not because I have to.
 I think he’s probably the most honest person in this town.
 He has no reason to lie.
 He has no reputation to protect.
 Last night I never suspected him of pulling the wool.
 Not once.
 The way he talks to you, it’s like he’s incapable of being deceitful.
 He says things with such conviction that you’re sure he believes them to be true.
-It’s just a feeling you get (p.
-55).
+It’s just a feeling you get.

-(ACELT1639) (ACELT1642) (ACELT1774) (EN5-2A)
+Version 8.4: (ACELT1639) (ACELT1642) (ACELT1774)

 Laura Wishart

-(ACELT1639) (ACELT1642) (EN5-7D)
+Version 8.4: (ACELT1639) (ACELT1642)

 Wesley Bucktin

-(ACELT1639) (ACELT1641) (EN5-3B)
+Version 8.4: (ACELT1639) (ACELT1641)

 Point of view

-fully involved … to … uninvolved
+< fully involved to uninvolved >

-omniscient … to … humanly limited
+< omniscient to humanly limited >

-completely reliable … to … unreliable
+< completely reliable to unreliable >

-• Charlie as a narrator is limited and deceptive.
+• As a narrator, Charlie is limited and deceptive.

 • Charlie’s point of view seeks to mask the ideology of the text.